“I feel so overwhelmed! I have no idea how I’m going to get everything done that’s on my plate right now!” Sound familiar?

 Consider the potential sources for help in your life—your partner, friends, family, and/or community organizations.
 Sometimes government entities can provide help too.

 Now, think about your game plan.
-How will you move forward, safeguarding yourself from overwhelm?
+How will you move forward, safeguarding yourself from overwhelm and keeping your anxiety and worries under control?

 Some ideas include: